Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Set g_YearStart and g_YearEnd
  * Set g_HMSYear
  * Set g_GraphType
+ * Set g_VaccHMS

 **map.js**

 map.js is a front end script that includes functions to:
  * Generate map
  * Generate HMS value array indexed by CC2 (using g_LookupTable)
- * Reset HMS and map when selected stat changes (using data_query.js)
+ * Reset HMS and map when selected stat changes and recolor map (using lookup_table.js)
- * Reset map in the case of HMS change (getting HMS using lookup_table.js)
  * Make region selection and append new ASDS node to area selection data (using data_query.js)
+ * Build hover tip

 **data_query.js**

-data_query.js is a front end script that includes a function to:
+data_query.js is a front end script that includes functions to:
- * Take a CC2, translate it to CID and get name, make call to by_country.php using CID, parse returned data and create and return new ASDS node
+ * Take a CC2, call by_country.php and find necessary data to build and return new ASDS node
  * Check size of map selection list and size of ASDS list, and either add node for new selection or remove node from list
  * Take stat ID and call by_stat.php, return HMS
  * Take region data(JSON), and return parsed data